Selecting a Sanitation System

 Know the Law

-All boats operating in US waters with permanently installed toilets are required by federal law to have on board a Marine Sanitation Device (MSD) that either stores human waste until it can be transferred ashore, or reduces the coliform count to such low levels that discharged sewage poses no public health hazard...even in populated harbors.
+All boats operating in US waters with permanently installed toilets are required by federal law to have a Marine Sanitation Device (MSD) on board that either stores human waste until it can be transferred ashore, or reduces the coliform count to such low levels that discharged sewage poses no public health hazard—even in populated harbors.
 While the MSD must satisfy Coast Guard regulations, the boat owner still has a lot of choices of product types and overall system design.

 While pumping raw sewage is not illegal offshore, you need an approved MSD for inshore and inland use.
-Direct discharge is ugly, and inside the three–mile limit, illegal.
+Direct discharge is foul, and—inside the three—mile limit, illegal.
 Don't operate your head without a means to contain or treat waste on board, and in foreign countries don't pump your waste overboard within 100 yards of the beach.
 This is harmful to swimmers and those who eat the local fish and shellfish.
 Just because the hundreds of Caribbean charter boats have little, if any, sewage treatment systems on board doesn't mean it's okay for the rest of us to dump in the otherwise pristine waters regularly used by snorkelers and swimmers.